Multifractal Fractional Ornstein-Uhlenbeck Processes: Proofs

 It is a positive, bounded and integrable function.
 To see this, we have for large negative arguments

 which is indeed integrable.
-To see the behavior of $\mathcal J_{H}(u) $ at the origin, rescale the dummy variables $s_1$ and $s_2$ of Eq. \ref{eq:ExplicitJHUOUKernel} by $-u$ and get
+To see the behavior of $\mathcal J_{H}(u) $ at the origin, rescale the dummy variables $s_1$ and $s_2$ of \ref{eq:ExplicitJHUOUKernel} by $-u$ and get

-Whereas the function $\mathcal J_{H}(u)$ remains bounded, the function $\mathcal K_{H}(u)$ entering in the expression of $\mathcal L_{H}(u)$ (Eq. \ref{eq:ExpressLHle12}) will be singular at the origin, although integrable.
-To see this, notice first that we cannot make sense in a simple fashion of the expression of the function $\mathcal K_H$ (Eq. \ref{eq:ExplicitKHU}) while injecting the distributional derivative of $f$ (Eq. \ref{eq:DerivTestFuncVar}) in it.
-Instead, go back to the integration by parts procedure that takes place in the decomposition proposed in Eq. \ref{eq:SplitContOmegaInTwo}, and obtain, using the causal kernel $f$ (Eq. \ref{eq:TestFuncVar}),
+Whereas the function $\mathcal J_{H}(u)$ remains bounded, the function $\mathcal K_{H}(u)$ entering in the expression of $\mathcal L_{H}(u)$ (\ref{eq:ExpressLHle12}) will be singular at the origin, although integrable.
+To see this, notice first that we cannot make sense in a simple fashion of the expression of the function $\mathcal K_H$ (\ref{eq:ExplicitKHU}) while injecting the distributional derivative of $f$ (\ref{eq:DerivTestFuncVar}) in it.
+Instead, go back to the integration by parts procedure that takes place in the decomposition proposed in \ref{eq:SplitContOmegaInTwo}, and obtain, using the causal kernel $f$ (\ref{eq:TestFuncVar}),

 This shows that $\mathcal K_{H}(u)$ is singular in the vicinity of the origin, such that